 Ephesians 6:13 says, “Therefore put on the full armor of God, so that when the day of evil comes, you may be able to stand your ground, and after you have done everything, to stand.”
 Paul wouldn’t be advising us to put on the full armor of God to protect ourselves from attacks by God, would he?
 No, he called it the day of evil.

 When you came to a saving faith in the Lord He made you a new creation (2 Cor.
 5:17) perfect forever (Hebrews 10:14) without spot or blemish (Ephes.
 5:27).
-Whatever purpose would it serve for him to dole out trials and hardship to His children?
+What purpose would it serve for Him to dole out trials and hardship to His children?
 To make us even more perfect?
 Or because His death was not sufficient to perfect us?
 To lay these things at God’s feet is to impugn His character and deny His promises.

 Our faith comes into the equation when we believe that through the Lord we can overcome the trials of this world (John 16:33) because the One who is in us is greater than the one who is in the world (1 John 4:4) and if we let Him, God can work even the disasters of our life together for our good (Romans 8:28).
 After all, He said He came so we can have a more abundant life (John 10:10)